jstolarek/skye-dsh/doc/lineage.md

    `AppE (TupElem Tup4_1)` has type `Exp (a,b,c,d) -> Exp a` and so `a` would have to have a type `(a, b, c, d)` for everything to type check.
-   Unfortunatelly, the type of `TableE` expression is `Exp [a]` - it is a list of things with an unknown intrnal structure.
-In order for this code to typecheck we would have to make a connection between the number of columns, which is a run-time information, and the arrity of tuples representing a table row, which is compile-time information.
+   Unfortunately, the type of `TableE` expression is `Exp [a]` - it is a list of things with an unknown internal structure.
+In order for this code to typecheck we would have to make a connection between the number of columns, which is a run-time information, and the arity of tuples representing a table row, which is compile-time information.

 2. An important observation related to the above problem is that we can easily construct column projections in the source language but not in the desugared frontend language.
-The reason why everything works in the surface language is the existance of `View` type class and its interaction with `Rep` associated type family.
+The reason why everything works in the surface language is the existence of `View` type class and its interaction with `Rep` associated type family.
 Here are the definitions of `View` and `Rep`:

    ```haskell